wikimedia/operations-docker-images-production-images/README.md

 Updating an image
 -----------------

-Before building, make changes to the desired template in `./images` and update the changelog using `docker-pkg`:
+Before building, make changes to the desired template in `./images` or `./istio` and update the changelog using `docker-pkg`:

     $ docker-pkg -c <config-file> update <name> --version <version> --reason '* <to be added to changelog>' ./images/<name>

-For example:
+For example (images directory):

     $ docker-pkg -c config.yaml update golang --version 1.14-1 --reason '* Version bump.' ./images/golang

+For example (istio directory):

+    $ docker-pkg -c config-istio.yaml update build --version 1.6.3 --reason '* Version bump.' ./istio/build

 Build the images
 ----------------

-The contents of the images directory can be built using `docker-pkg` as follows:
+The contents of the `./images` or `./istio` directories can be built using `docker-pkg` as follows:

-   $ docker-pkg -c <config-file> build ./images
+   $ docker-pkg -c <config-file> build <directory>

 If your configuration includes the login credentials for docker, the generated images will be automatically pushed to the registry.